Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [ ] Set up Windows client configuration.
 - [ ] Install the DHCPv6 server role.

 #### Q39.
-In the Add Roles and Features Wizard window, you are unable to remove Active Directory domain Services—the check box is greyed out.
+In the Add Roles and Features Wizard window, you are unable to remove Active Directory Domain Services—the check box is greyed out.
 How can you remove AC DS from a Windows Server 2012 R2?

 - [ ] Click Next and review the Features section.
-- [ ] Click Previous choose a different server.
+- [ ] Click Previous and choose a different server.
 - [ ] Click Cancel and restart the server.
 - [x] Click Cancel and open the Remove Roles and Features Wizard.